MagnusHjornhede/Applied-AI-Coursework-Archive/README.md

   - Introducing improved architectures: **LSTM (Long Short-Term Memory)** and **GRU (Gated Recurrent Unit)**
   - Training RNNs on simple sequence tasks (e.g., character prediction or time series forecasting)
   - Comparing RNN-based models with feed-forward ANNs to highlight their advantages on sequential data

-  By completing this lab, you will gain practical experience with sequence modeling and understand how recurrent networks form the backbone of many NLP and time-series applications.

 ---